The Astrophysical Journal

 As a study of peculiar velocities of nonlinear structure, we analyze the model of a relativistic thin-shell void in the expanding universe.
 (1) Adopting McVittie (MV) spacetime as a background universe, we investigate the dynamics of an uncompensated void with negative MV mass.
 Although the motion itself is quite different from that of a compensated void, as shown by Haines & Harris (1993), the present peculiar velocities are not affected by MV mass.
 (2) We discuss how precisely the formula in the linear perturbation theory applies to nonlinear relativistic voids, using the results in (1) as well as the previous results for the homogeneous background (Sakai, Maeda, & Sato 1993).
 (3) We re-examine the effect of the cosmic microwave background radiation.
 Contrary to the results of Pim & Lake (1986, 1988), we find that the effect is negligible.
 We show that their results are due to inappropriate initial conditions.
 Our results (1)-(3) suggest that the formula in the linear perturbation theory is approximately valid even for nonlinear voids.

 Sakai, Nobuyuki and Haines, Paul, "Peculiar Velocities of Nonlinear Structure: Voids in McVittie Spacetime" (1999).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2271.